 What education and licensure do chiropractors need?

-In order to practice, chiropractors are required to:
+In order to practice as a primary doctor, DC’s are required to:

 Chiropractic education includes coursework in biology, anatomy & physiology, supervised clinical experience assessing, diagnosing, and adjusting the spine and joints, and more.

-What can I expect for my first chiropractic visit?
+What can I expect at my first chiropractic visit at BackFit?

 - Obtain a detailed health history.